-Set in 1823 Montana and inspired by true events, the movie follows the extraordinary experiences and adventure of fur trapper Hugh Glass during an expedition in the american wilderness.
-After he was brutally attacked by a bear and left for dead by his own hunting team, Glass miraculously survived and crawled hundreds of miles across the storms of South Dakota to exact revenge against the man who killed his son.
+Set in 1823 Montana and inspired by true events, the movie follows the extraordinary experiences and adventures of fur trapper Hugh Glass during an expedition in the American wilderness.
+After he was brutally attacked by a bear and left for dead by his own hunting team, Glass miraculously survived and crawled hundreds of miles through the storms of South Dakota to exact revenge against the man who killed his son.

-Along the way, he was chased by hostile american tribe whose chief was looking for his kidnapped daughter, ate raw bison and roots, travel through a blizzard, jumped off a cliff, and in one truly memorable scene, slept inside a torso of a dead horse.
+Along the way, he was chased by a hostile American tribe whose chief was looking for his kidnapped daughter.
+He ate raw bison and roots, traveled through a blizzard, jumped off a cliff, and, in one truly memorable scene, slept inside the torso of a dead horse.

-Will he survive throughout the incredible ordeal and culminate revenge against the man who killed his son?
+Will he survive the incredible ordeal and exact revenge against the man who killed his son?

-As for DiCaprio, he left no stone unturned.
-He really put his all in the film and deserve all the accolade he has and will surely receive as a result of his grueling, masterful performance.
+As for DiCaprio, he left no stone unturned in his performance.
+He truly gave his all and deserves all the accolades he has received, and will surely continue to receive, for his masterful work.